not-na/particlesim-pico/README.md

 `RESET`.

 By pressing `SELECT`, you can cycle through the different modes that are supported.
-These are first all the static images and simulation stages and then the animations.
+These are first all the simulation stages and game of life universes and then the animations and lastly snake.

 `RESET` resets the current mode to its starting point.
+For modes with randomization, this will also regenerate whatever is randomly generated.

 Pressing `RESET` while `SELECT` is pressed causes the device to reboot into `BOOTSEL`-Mode, allowing for firmware updates over USB.